BaoAdrian/interview-prep/datastructures/graph/README.md

 (WIP)

 ## Word Ladder Problem
-Included in this directory is a sample file of words in the required format.
+Included in this directory is a sample file of words (`default_word_ladder.txt`) in the required format.
 You may view the programs execution by running
 ```
 $ python3 word-ladder-problem.py --run-example
 ```